Skip to:

 Design Considerations

-Low fidelity prototypes are quick and cost-effective to create, while high fidelity prototypes require more time and effort due to their increased level of detail.
+Time and effort: Low-fidelity prototypes are quick and cost-effective to create, while high-fidelity prototypes require more time and effort due to their increased level of detail.

-Low fidelity prototypes have minimalistic and rough representations, focusing on core functionality.
-High fidelity prototypes offer a more detailed and realistic preview of the final product.
+Level of detail and realism: Low-fidelity prototypes have minimalistic and rough representations, focusing on core functionality.
+High-fidelity prototypes offer a more detailed and realistic preview of the final product.

-The choice between low fidelity and high fidelity prototypes depends on the purpose and stage of the design process.
-Low fidelity prototypes are ideal for early-stage concept exploration and quick iteration, while high fidelity prototypes are suitable for user testing and refining the final design.
+Intended use and stage in the design process: The choice between low-fidelity and high-fidelity prototypes depends on the purpose and stage of the design process.
+Low-fidelity prototypes are ideal for early-stage concept exploration and quick iteration, while high-fidelity prototypes are suitable for user testing and refining the final design.

 • Rapid ideation and iteration;